jesse-rost/my-portfolio/riscv-processor/README.md

 create_clock -name CLK -period 10.000 [get_ports CLK]
 ```

-Both top levels expose only `CLK`, `RST`, `O_PC`, and `O_WBDATA` for synthesis.
+For synthesis, both top levels are reduced to `CLK`, `RST`, `O_PC`, and `O_WBDATA`.
 Some observable output is required — with none, synthesis correctly determines that no logic affects anything externally visible and optimizes the entire design away.
+The simulation versions expose considerably more internal state, which exceeds the device pin count and is therefore trimmed before synthesis.

 ---